abhijithvijayan/ghost-on-github-pages/README.md

 Done!

 #### N.B.
-I made a script [deploy.sh](https://raw.githubusercontent.com/abhijithvijayan/ghost/master/deploy.sh?token=AhLb6jeZ1QW925IBbC70RzSxjovuQ0jdks5bJZUnwA%3D%3D) for easiness.
+I made a script [deploy.sh](https://raw.githubusercontent.com/abhijithvijayan/ghost-on-github-pages/master/deploy.sh) for easiness.

+My Blog also has a **Progressive Web App** and I had to modify the deploy.sh script for PWA.